 Answer: search engines.

-Search engines exist to make the process of finding your building – or rather, your website – much easier for people who don’t know your unique web address.
+Search engines exist to make the process of finding your building – or rather, your website – much easier for people who don't know your unique web address using search engine crawlers and other methods.

 Search engines have primarily two functions.
 The first is to create an index of all websites published on the internet.
 The second is to provide users with a ranked list of relevant websites based on their search queries – and here’s where SEO comes in.